AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Data and Experimental Design

 \subsubsection{Pairwise Resume Evaluation}

 ~\

+To test for AI self-preference bias, we conduct pairwise evaluations based on the executive summary text.
+Although counterfactual summaries are generated conditional on the full resume to ensure that all versions are grounded in the same underlying candidate information, evaluator LLMs are shown only the two executive summaries when making their selection.
+Since all other resume content is identical across counterfactual versions, it is omitted from the evaluation stage.

+Focusing the evaluation on the executive summary ensures that comparisons are made between alternative textual representations of the same candidate profile, without introducing additional variation from other resume sections.
+This design allows us to attribute differences in evaluation outcomes to the source and expression of the summary text, rather than to differences in underlying candidate information or document-level alignment.

-To simulate a realistic resume screening process, we designate one LLM as the evaluator LLM and refer to all other models as alternative LLMs.
-The evaluator LLM is prompted to compare two resumes and select the stronger candidate based on demonstrated skills and relevant experience.
-Specifically, for each evaluator LLM, we construct the following two types of resume pairs: (1) Evaluator LLM-generated resume vs. Human-written resume, and (2) Evaluator LLM-generated resume vs. Alternative LLM-generated resume.
-The full prompt for the evaluation task is provided in \aref{appendix:prompts}.
+To simulate a resume screening task, we designate one LLM as the evaluator LLM and refer to all other models as alternative LLMs.
+As illustrated in \autoref{fig:resume-evaluation}, the evaluator LLM is prompted to compare two executive summaries and select the stronger one based on the overall presentation of skills and experience, following a standardized, job-agnostic evaluation instruction.
+For each evaluator LLM, we construct two types of summary pairs: (1) a summary generated by the evaluator LLM versus a human-written summary, and (2) a summary generated by the evaluator LLM versus one generated by an alternative LLM.
+The full prompt for the evaluation task is provided in Appendix~\ref{appendix:prompts}.

-To account for position (or ordering) bias, where LLMs may exhibit a preference for the first or second option presented, we implement a counterbalanced design following \cite{brooks2012counterbalancing}.
+To account for position (or ordering) bias \citep{zheng2023judging}, where LLMs may exhibit a preference for the first or second option presented, we implement a counterbalanced design following \cite{brooks2012counterbalancing}.
 Specifically, the order of resumes (i.e., A vs. B) is randomized across comparisons.
 This approach ensures that any position-related biases are evenly distributed and do not systematically affect evaluation outcomes, thereby preserving internal validity without requiring duplicated evaluations.
 See \aref{appendix:summary_example} for examples of both human-written and LLM-generated professional summaries used in the pairwise comparisons.